aramelias/DAV/q6/index.md

 The only exception to this statement is that the *ratio* between price and BMI does not change in similar ways for countries within the same region.

-Another detail worth noting is that there are two outliers, which are located far outside the visible range of the plot below: one far to the right, and one far below the area that houses all the other values.
+Another detail worth noting is that there is one outlier far below the displayed range that can display every other country in the world.
+Syria, which was omitted from our measurements, would have been an outlier along the horizontal axis.

 <iframe src="/DAV/git/Tim/Graphs/Rice.html"
     sandbox="allow-same-origin allow-scripts"